master312/antmedia-web-examples/README.md

 *More details about individual component, see the component source files in the `/components` directory.*

 ### Core Stream Controls
-- `stream-simple-controls` - Stream ID input with start/stop toggle
+- `stream-controls` - Stream ID input with start/stop toggle
 - `stream-simple-state` - Stream status and role display  [BROKEN]
 - `video-view` - Video player component